 We want to start researching some new tech, but to do that, we need power.
 Our only source of power to start is the Manual Generator.
 It has to have a dupe running on it it order to generate power.
 We don’t want to have a dupe running every time we want to use electronics so we also want to build a Battery to store power.
 In the image below you can see I’ve built the generator and connected them both using Wire to the Research Station.

 A note on wires, they have a negative Decor effect.
 It’s best to build them behind walls and floors to hide them and the negative Decor effect.
-We won’t go into depth on Decor, but generally you should try hide things with negative Decor so your dupes are upset but unpleasant working environments.
+We won’t go into depth on Decor, but generally you should try hide things with negative Decor so your dupes are not upset by unpleasant working environments.
 You can click on the decor overlay in the top right to see the good and bad decor in your base.

 With our first power circuit built, we’re now ready to put our research duplicate to work.